lynx-json/specification/specifications/properties/hints/submit.md

 - MUST have an `action` property whose value is a valid [URI](#uri).
 - MAY have a `method` property indicating the protocol method used to submit the form data.
 - MAY have an `enctype` property indicating how the form data is to be encoded.
 If not present, the default value is `application/x-www-form-urlencoded`.
+- MAY have a `scope` property whose value specifies the content realm intended for display.
+If present, the value MUST comply with the rules defined for [realm URI](#realm-uri).
 - MAY contain other properties.

 ## Examples